akshiv/phys408FourierOptics/LabNoteBook.md

 |Collimating Lens Offset($\Delta$)|3.05|
 |Imaging Lens Offset($\Delta$)|3.5|

-Doing all these calculations gives the true locations of all the components in this optical setup
+Doing all these calculations gives the true locations of all the components in this optical setup:
 | Object | Absolute Distance for calculations (cm)|
 |--|--|
 |Spatial Filter|$44.8 \pm 0.5$|